Brown–Vialetto–Van Laere syndrome

-Brown-Vialetto-Van-Laere syndrome (BVVL), sometimes known as Brown's Syndrome, is a rare degenerative disorder often initially characterized by progressive sensorineural deafness.

-The syndrome most often affects children, adolescents, and young adults.
-As knowledge of BVVL grows some adult patients have now been diagnosed.
-With prompt treatment the prognosis may be positive with some patients stabilizing and even major improvements noted in certain cases.
+Brown-Vialetto-Van Laere syndrome (BVVL), is a rare, progressive, inherited neurodegenerative disorder that most often manifests in infancy or early childhood.
+Since 2010, mutations in the SLC52A1, SLC52A2, or SLC52A3 genes, which encode riboflavin transporters, have been identified as the cause of BVVL.
+BVVL is now known as riboflavin transporter deficiency (RTD, OMIM 614707).

+RTD types 2 and 3 are characterized by a diverse phenotypic spectrum encompassing motor, sensory, and cranial nerve neuropathies, leading to sensorineural hearing loss, optic atrophy, sensory ataxia, muscle weakness, ponto-bulbar palsy, and respiratory insufficiency.
+Without treatment, individuals with RTD types 2 and 3 experience severe disability and a rapidly progressive disease course, often culminating in fatal respiratory failure, particularly in those with early infancy onset.

+Oral riboflavin supplementation has emerged as a life-saving treatment, significantly improving outcomes across multiple functional domains and slowing disease progression.
+Since 2010, approximately one hundred genetically confirmed cases of RTD have been reported in the literature, all of which were treated with high-dose oral riboflavin supplementation.

 Symptoms and signs

 BVVL is marked by a number of cranial nerve palsies, including those of the motor components involving the 7th and 9th-12th cranial nerves, spinal motor nerves, and upper motor neurons.
 Major features of BVVL include facial and neck weakness, fasciculation of the tongue, and neurological disorders from the cranial nerves.
 The neurological manifestations develop insidiously: they usually begin with sensorineural deafness, progress inexorably to paralysis, and often culminate in respiratory failure.
 Most mortality in patients has been from either respiratory infections or respiratory muscle paralysis.
 Pathological descriptions of BVVL include injury and depletion of 3rd-7th cranial nerves, loss of the spinal anterior horn cells, degeneration of Purkinje cells, as well as degeneration of the spinocerebellar and pyramidal tracts.
 The first symptoms in nearly all cases of BVVL is progressive vision loss and deafness, and the first initial symptoms are seen anywhere from one to three years.

 Most cases of deafness are followed by a latent period that can extend anywhere from weeks to years, and this time is usually marked by cranial nerve degeneration.
 Neurological symptoms of BVVL include optic atrophy, cerebellar ataxia, retinitis pigmentosa, epilepsy and autonomic dysfunction.
-Non-neurological symptoms can include diabetes, auditory hallucinations, respiratory difficulties, color blindness, and hypertension.

 Genetics

 The disorder has been associated with various mutations in the SLC52A2 and SLC52A3 genes.
 This gene is thought to be involved in transport of riboflavin.

-BVVL is allelic and phenotypically similar to Fazio–Londe disease and likewise is inherited in an autosomal recessive manner.